 and the bottom line.

 Helen Alder, Head of Knowledge at the Chartered Institute of Procurement and Supply (CIPS), believes that developing a joined-up approach to MRO is a crucial step on the path to achieving the efficiencies that utilities firms want.
-“There are a number of reasons why you should have an MRO strategy, but probably the most significant is to keep your business operations running with little or no interruption, which means being able to access the spare parts you need.
+“There are a number of reasons why you should have an MRO strategy," she says, "But probably the most significant is to keep your business operations running with little or no interruption, which means being able to access the spare parts you need."

-"We can demonstrate the speed and effectiveness of our MRO services and how they can improve upon the common practice of engineers making ad hoc purchases"Chris Cruise, Industry Sector Manager, RS Components
+"We can demonstrate the speed and effectiveness of our MRO services and how they can improve upon the common practice of engineers making ad hoc purchases"Damian Wynne, Industry Sector Manager, RS Components

 “The answer is to have a reliable set of approved suppliers you can trust to have the products you need in stock, at a price you are willing to pay and that can deliver when and where you need it,” adds Alder.
 “Part of this process is working with suppliers to identify what the business-critical products are and making sure that they have this core list stocked at all times.”